wganeshb/NewsReaderSwiftUI/README.md

 https://newsapi.org doesn't provide the backed data as expected.
 So to showcase the implementation two different API's are used, One default article list and another for the category based data.
 That is limitation of API's.

-Recording of the simulator -
+Following is Recording of the simulator -
-The simulator recorded was too big in size around 80MB.
-I compressed it to upload to github.
-That might result in the lower video quality.

 https://github.com/wganeshb/NewsReaderSwiftUI/blob/d68aa731dab49429c2d6b5f9cad061aba31152da/Simulator%20Screen%20Recording%20-%20iPhone%2015%20Pro%20-%202024-08-19%20at%2001.09.00.mp4

+The recording is available in project bundle.